Wednesday, September 14, 2022

 The essay’s footnote here points out that Martin Harris recognized the distinction between the Urim and Thummim (the Nephite interpreters) and the seer stone.
 Like his contemporaries, Martin didn’t use the term to apply to both.

 Of course, Martin’s statement here contradicts Emma’s statement that Joseph used the stone only after the 116 pages were lost.
-Martin’s first statement about the seer stone was published in 1881, six years after Martin’s death in 1875, and after David and Emma had used the seer stone scenario to refute the Spalding theory.
+Martin’s first statement about the seer stone was published as hearsay in 1881, six years after Martin’s death in 1875, and after David and Emma had used the seer stone scenario to refute the Spalding theory.

 44. The principal scribe, Oliver Cowdery, testified under oath in 1831 that Joseph Smith “found with the plates, from which he translated his book, two transparent stones, resembling glass, set in silver bows.
 That by looking through these, he was able to read in English, the reformed Egyptian characters, which were engraved on the plates.”31